Ballistic Missile Program

-Since the Iran nuclear agreement was signed, the Islamic Republic has increased the frequency of its ballistic missile testing, performing at least nine ballistic missile tests – three in 2015 and six thus far in 2016.
+Since the Iran nuclear agreement was signed, the Islamic Republic has increased the frequency of its ballistic missile testing, test-launching more than 30 ballistic missiles.

 On October 10, 2015, Iran test-fired “a new guided long-range ballistic missile” named “Emad.”
 The missile is an improvement from Iran’s Shahab-3 missiles because it can reportedly be guided toward its target.
 Then on October 14, “Iranian state television broadcast unprecedented footage…of a deep underground tunnel packed with missiles and launcher units.”